geotools/geotools/docs/user/tutorial/raster/image.rst

 Running the application
 =======================

-If you need some sample data to display you can download the `uDig sample dataset <http://udig.refractions.net/docs/data-v1_2.zip>`_ which contains:
+If you need some sample data to display you can download the `uDig sample data set <http://udig.refractions.net/docs/data-v1_2.zip>`_ which contains:

 * clouds.jpg
 * countries.shp